Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 How Does Modern Windows Laptop Compare to Raspberry Pi OS

-Can we use a modern windows laptop and a Raspberry Pi OS the same way?
+Can we use a modern windows laptop and a Raspberry Pi OS similarly?

 A significant difference is that a laptop costs 10X more than Raspberry Pi OS.